shuozhixu/PFDD/README.md

 - Shuozhi Xu, Jaber R. Mianroodi, Abigail Hunter, Bob Svendsen, Irene J. Beyerlein, [Comparative modeling of the disregistry and Peierls stress for dissociated edge and screw dislocations in Al](http://dx.doi.org/10.1016/j.ijplas.2020.102689), Int.
 J. Plast.
 129 (2020) 102689

 which recommended that the confinement be used whenever possible.

+One may wonder: woundn't the confinement reduce a 3D model to a 2D model?
+This is indeed the case if only one slip plane is involved in the system.
+However, the 3D model, even confined, can be used for multiple slip planes, which can be either parallel or non-parallel.
+Clearly the 3D model is advantageous to the 2D model which cannot simulate multiple slip planes.

 ## Note